Careers360 Logo

 One of the qualitative tests for proteins is the xanthoproteic test.
 When a qualitative test for protein in urine is done using the aid of the xanthoproteic test, if a yellow precipitate is formed, then it is guaranteed that there is protein in it.
 The qualitative test for fats is the emulsification test.

 During the emulsification test, the experimental material is first treated with ethanol and then dissolved in water.
-The development of emulsion proves the existence of fats.
+The development of an emulsion proves the existence of fats.
 The qualitative analysis for oils is the paper test.
 The material to be tested is placed on paper.
 The presence of oil is established when oil marks remain.

 Answer: